July 2009 Ürümqi riots: Immediate causes

-The riots took place several days after a violent incident in Shaoguan, Guangdong, where many migrant workers are employed as part of a programme to alleviate labour shortages.
+The riots took place several days after a violent incident in Shaoguan, Guangdong, where many migrant workers are employed as part of a government programme to alleviate labour shortages.
 According to state media, a disgruntled former worker disseminated rumours in late June that two Han women had been raped by six Uyghur men.
 Official sources later said they found no evidence to support the rape allegation.
-Overnight on 25–26 June, tensions at the Guangdong factory led to a full-blown ethnic brawl between Uyghurs and Hans, during which two Uyghur co-workers were killed.
+Overnight on 25–26 June, tensions at the Guangdong factory led to a full-blown ethnic brawl between Uyghur and Han workers, during which two Uyghurs were killed.
 Exiled Uyghur leaders alleged the death toll was much higher.
 While the official Xinhua News Agency reported that the person responsible for spreading the rumours had been arrested, Uyghurs alleged that the authorities had failed to protect the Uyghur workers, or to arrest any of the Han people involved in the killings.
 They organised a street protest in Ürümqi on 5 July to voice their discontent and to demand a full government investigation.

 At some point the demonstration became violent.
+The Xinjiang Corps of the People's Armed Police was deployed after reports of vandalism and arson came in.
+Captain Wan Jingang of the PAP Ürümqi Detachment was killed when rocks were thrown at the officers.
 A government statement called the riots a "pre-empted, organised violent crime ... instigated and directed from abroad, and carried out by outlaws."
-Nur Bekri, chairman of the Xinjiang regional government, said on 6 July that overseas separatist forces had taken advantage of the Shaoguan incident "to instigate Sunday's unrest [of 5 July] and undermine the ethnic unity and social stability".
-The government blamed the exiled independence group World Uyghur Congress (WUC) for coordinating and instigating the riots over the internet.
+Nur Bekri, chairman of the Xinjiang regional government, said on 6 July that overseas separatist forces had taken advantage of the Shaoguan incident "to instigate the unrest [of 5 July] and undermine ethnic unity and social stability".
+The government blamed the World Uyghur Congress (WUC), an international organisation of exiled Uyghur groups, for coordinating and instigating the riots over the internet.
 Government sources blamed Kadeer in particular, citing her public speeches after the Tibetan unrest and phone recordings in which she had allegedly said that something would happen in Ürümqi.
-Chinese authorities accused a man who they alleged to be a key WUC member of inciting ethnic tensions by circulating a violent video, and urging Uyghurs, in an online forum, to "fight back [against Hans] with violence".
+Chinese authorities accused a man who they alleged to be a key WUC member of inciting ethnic tensions by circulating a violent video, and urging Uyghurs, in an online forum, to "fight back [against Han Chinese] with violence".
 Jirla Isamuddin, the mayor of Ürümqi, claimed that the protesters had organised online via such services as QQ Groups.
 China Daily asserted that the riots were organised to fuel separatism and to benefit Middle East terrorist organisations.
-Kadeer denied fomenting the violence, and argued that the Ürümqi protests and their descent into violence were triggered by heavy policing, discontent over Shaoguan and "years of Chinese repression", rather than by the intervention of separatists or terrorists; Uyghur exile groups claimed that violence erupted when police used excessive force to disperse the crowd.
+Kadeer denied fomenting the violence, and argued that the Ürümqi protests and their descent into violence were triggered by heavy policing, discontent over Shaoguan and "years of Chinese repression", rather than by the intervention of separatists or terrorists.
+Uyghur exile groups claimed that violence erupted when police used excessive force to disperse the crowd.

 All parties, then, agree that the protests were organised beforehand; the main points of contention are whether the violence was planned or spontaneous, and whether the underlying tensions reflect separatist inclinations or a desire for social justice.